About Our School

 Mickleham Primary School

 At Mickleham Primary School we have a strong connection between the school, students and families and believe this is important to help students achieve.

-As we are a small community school with a current enrolment of 110, there is opportunity for all children to know each other and for parents to be closely associated with the school.
+As we are a growing community school with a current enrollment approaching 300.
+Mickleham Primary School prides itself on ensuring that all children have a sense of belonging.
+There are opportunities for all children to know each other and for parents to be closely associated with the school.
 We strive to create an environment in which all our students feel safe, happy and important.

 At Mickleham Primary our mission is to create a welcoming and safe school community where everyone is treated equally, and encouraged to learn and to achieve their full potential.

 We have a RICH set of Values:

 Respect – Valuing everyone and ourselves for who we are and treating all people and things the best way we can.

 Independence – Always working hard, thinking for ourselves and having a go so that we can be the best learners possible.